fingerprintjs/fingerprintjs/contributing.md

 Entropy sources are located in the [src/sources](src/sources) directory.
 All entropy components must be simple JavaScript values that can be encoded into JSON.

-Entropy source must meet the following requirements:
+Entropy sources must meet the following requirements:
 - It is stable — it always or almost always produces the same value in each browser, including incognito, guest, and desktop modes.
 - It is selective — it produces different values in different browsers, operating systems, or devices.
     A good entropy source represents the browser, operating system, or device settings.
 - It produces no side effects, such as messages in the browser console, DOM changes, modal windows, notifications, and sounds.
 - It is fast.
-An entropy source should take not more than 1 second to complete.
+An entropy source should take no more than 1 second to complete.
 - It doesn't represent only the browser version.
 An example of such a signal is a JavaScript feature probing.
     It's not a good entropy source because the return value is likely to change due to automatic browser updates, the selectivity is low, and the same entropy can be achieved by just using the User-Agent string.

-Entropy source runs in 2 stages: "load" and "get":
+Entropy sources run in 2 stages: "load" and "get":
 - "Load" runs once when the agent's `load` function is called.
     It must do as much work on the source as possible to make the "get" phase as fast as possible.
     It may start background processes that will run indefinitely or until the "get" phase runs.